Carpk/LogFileGenerator/README.md

 Download and install the above-mentioned requirements or deploy directly to AWS

-To clean the generated files and build a single fat JAR file, run:
+To clean the generated files and build a single fat JAR file:

 `sbt clean assembly`

-The run the JAR file with:
+The run the JAR file with a prompt of which task to execute:

 `sbt run`

-and select which task you would like to run.
+or run a task directly as described below.

 #### Type Distribution Job